Discount Extension¶

 Schema¶

-When this capability is active, checkout is extended with a discounts object.
+When this capability is active, cart and/or checkout are extended with a

 Discounts Object¶